Why Standing Desks Aren’t the Cure and What Actually Works

 Treadmill Desk

 The researchers found that its use was associated with a significant boost in energy expenditure and metabolic rate.
 Non-significant reductions in blood pressure were also noted.
-This intervention provides an effective means of moderately reducing sitting time, although further research is needed to determine the effect on cardiometabolic health, concluded the researchers.
+This intervention provides an effective means of moderately reducing sitting time, although further research is needed to determine the effect on cardiometabolic health, the researchers concluded.

 Bike Desk